epsy/clize/docs/compositing.rst

 One of Python's strengths is how easy it is to manipulate functions and combine them.
 However, this typically breaks tools such as Clize which try to inspect the resulting callable and only get vague information.
-Fortunately, using the functions in `sigtools`, we can overcome this drawback.
+Fortunately, using the functions found in `sigtools`, we can overcome this drawback.

-We will look at how you can create decorators that work along with Clize.
+Let's look at how you can create decorators that work well with Clize.

 Creating decorators is useful if you want to share behaviour across multiple functions passed to `run`, such as extra parameters or input/output formatting.